 Students at YSU have an obligation to conduct themselves in a manner that is compatible with the University’s purpose as an institution of higher education.
 The policies and regulations in The Student Code of Conduct have been established to ensure a positive educational experience for every student.
-Each student is expected to be fully acquainted with all published policies, procedures, and regulations of the University and is held responsible for compliance with them.
-Therefore, all students should take time to familiarize themselves with The Student Code of Conduct, residence hall policies, university lease agreements, student organization policies, and other related policies to ensure they are aware of both the expectations of them and the rights afforded to them as a member of the university community.
+Therefore, all students should take time to familiarize themselves with The Student Code of Conduct, residence hall policies, University lease agreements, student organization policies, and other related policies to ensure they are aware of both the expectations of them and the rights afforded to them as a member of the University community.

-In the event that a member of the university community needs to report a potential violation of The Student Code of Conduct, they can contact a staff member from Housing & Residence Life, University Courtyards, Student Experience, Student Conduct, or Youngstown State University Police Department.
+In the event that a member of the University community needs to report a potential violation of The Student Code of Conduct, they may contact a staff member from Housing & Residence Life, University Courtyards, Student Experience, Student Conduct, or Youngstown State University Police Department.
 Additionally, the YSUPD website has a Confidential Tip Form that can be used to provide anonymity to the reporting person.

 More information and the full text of The Student Code of Conduct can be found on the Student Conduct website.